paquettm/Python_GPIO_Binary_Counter/README.md

-# In-Class Assignment 1: Example Python Program that does Weird Stuff
+# Intro to Python in Context: Variables, Function, Classes, Objects, Lists, Libraries, GPIO

 You have learned and observed a few things about Python up until now.
 Today, you will be challenged and not be given so many instructions.